 I was so excited when my niece recently gave me some Easter postcards that my sister had collected over the years.
 Since my sister died last year, I have enjoyed having things around me that she cherished.
 I had almost forgotten about this particular Easter postcard that she had bought on ebay a few years ago.

 But it is a little gruesome for an Easter postcard though, don't you think?

 You have a bunny on crutches with a mangled leg, another bunny with a bandage on his head (is he missing an ear?), a bunny pushing a wheelbarrow (hurray, he appears not to be hurt!) filled with his bunny friend that is profusely gushing blood from a wound in his chest, a bunny with his arm in a sling and walking with a cane (behind the wheelbarrow) and then you have a very tired bunny leaning his head on what appears to be a tombstone.
-What the heck?

 I know it can't be easy to deliver eggs to all the kids of the world, but seriously, who knew it would leave the bunnies fighting for their lives.